“ I'm too lazy to exercise”, “I want to sleep more”, “I'll do it tomorrow”… Thoughts like these are a danger to your healthy habits.

 Am I healthy or not?

-To achieve this, you must assume during your daily life behaviors that positively affect your well-being.
+To achieve this, you must adopt behaviors during your daily life that have a positive impact on your well-being.

 In other words, maintain the following healthy habits: